Amsterdam Metro: Later lines

-From March 2019 onwards, the Amstelveenlijn as a sneltram ceased to exist, and is being replaced by a tram line terminating at Zuid station, including a €300 million rebuild of the original line.
-For connection to the metro, passengers will have to transfer at Zuid station.
-Line number 51 was retained for a new circular line between Isolatorweg and Central Station.
+In 1997, the Ring Line (Ringlijn) was added to the network, operating as Route 50.
+It provides a direct rapid transit connection between the southern and western parts of the city without passing through the city centre.

-In 1997 the Ringlijn (Ring Line), which is used for Route 50, was added to the system.
-The line provides a rapid transit connection between the south and the west of the city, eliminating the necessity of crossing the city centre.
+The most recent addition to the system is the North–South Line (Noord/Zuidlijn), which opened on 21 July 2018.
+Designated as Route 52, it connects Amsterdam-Noord and Amsterdam-Zuid via Centraal Station, primarily through deep-bored tunnels beneath the IJ and the city centre.

-In 2018 the Noord-Zuidlijn (North–South Line) was added to the network.
-The line provides a fast connection from the north or the IJ waterway to the south of Amsterdam.
+In March 2019, sneltram operations ceased.
+The southern portion of the route was replaced by the Amsteltram, a more conventional tram service that retains some express characteristics, terminating at Zuid station.
+This conversion involved a €300 million reconstruction of the corridor.
+Passengers now transfer at Zuid station to continue on the metro network.
+The Line 51 designation was retained for a new circular route between Isolatorweg and Centraal Station.

 Network

 From 1997 to 2018 the Amsterdam metro system consisted of four metro routes.
 The oldest routes are Route 54 (from Centraal station to Gein) and Route 53 (from Centraal station to Gaasperplas).
 Both routes are using the Oostlijn (East Line) infrastructure, which was completed in 1977.
 Route 51 (from Centraal station to Amstelveen Westwijk), using part of the East Line as well as the Amstelveenlijn (Amstelveen Line), was added in 1990.
 Route 50 (from Isolatorweg to Gein) using the Ringlijn (Ring Line or Circle Line), which was completed in 1997, as well as part of the East Line infrastructure.

 A fifth line, Route 52 (from Noord station to Zuid station), was added to the network operating the Noord-Zuidlijn (North–South Line), which was completed and opened on 21 July 2018.

 There are 33 full metro stations, Since Route 52 on the new North-South Line opened, six additional stations and 9.5 km of route have been added to the metro system, yielding a new combined network length of 52 km.
 In 2019, sneltram Route 51 no longer operates into the metro network.
 The southern sneltram portion was closed for conversion to be incorporated into the tram network.